TheClassicTechno/AISkinCancerDetection/README.md

-# README #
+# AI Skin Cancer Detection w/ Computer Vision #

+by Juli Huang - first ever hackathon project.
+For Michigan Hacks (MHacks)

 ### What is this repository for? ###

 * This app utilizes the latest machine learning technology to detect skin conditions by allowing users to upload an image file.
-* It provides a convinient way for people to get initial diagnosis of their skin health issues with ease.
+* It provides a convenient way for people to get initial diagnosis of their skin health issues with ease.
 * Version 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)